ermig1979/Simd/README.md

 * `simd/src/Simd/` - contains source codes of the library.
 * `simd/src/Test/` - contains test framework of the library.
+* `simd/src/Use/` - contains the use examples of the library.
 * `simd/prj/vs2015/` - contains project files of Microsoft Visual Studio 2015.
 * `simd/prj/vs2017w/` - contains project files of Microsoft Visual Studio 2017 (for Windows).
 * `simd/prj/vs2017a/` - contains project files of Microsoft Visual Studio 2017 (for Android).